blinkdagger182/session/README.md

-# Mosaic - AI Chat Application 🤖💬
+# Session - AI Chat Application 🤖💬

-Mosaic is a powerful AI chat application built with React Native and Expo, featuring a modern interface and seamless conversation management.
+Session is a powerful AI chat application built with React Native and Expo, featuring a modern interface and seamless conversation management.
 Interact with GPT-4o Mini through an intuitive chat interface and manage multiple conversations with ease.

 ## ✨ Features